eternalseptember/Djangular-Tutorial/README.md

 5. In urls.py, added "include" to the list of things to import
 6. In views.py, added more imports from the rest_framework
 7. If trying to fix a 405 error at the end of the "Registering new users" section, try doing steps 4-6 and then restart the server.
+8. If having problems trying to log users in, modify how the request is being parsed in views.py.
+Take out the "data.json.loads(request.body) line" and change the next two lines to "request.data.get".